aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 The first command will build the source of your application.
 The second command will package and deploy your application to AWS, with a series of prompts:

-- Stack Name: The name of the stack to deploy to CloudFormation.
+- **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
-- AWS Region: The AWS region you want to deploy your app to.
+- **AWS Region**: The AWS region you want to deploy your app to.
-- Parameter MyBucket: Please specify a name of a new S3 bucket you want created.
+- Parameter **MyBucket**: Please specify a name of a new S3 bucket you want created.
+Must not be an existing bucket, and the name must be globally unique.
 Please note the [S3 bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
 - Parameter MyEmailAddress: Please specify an email address in order to receive email notifications of failed backups to Amazon S3.
+- Parameter **MetricName** [Backups]: The name of the CloudWatch metric that should be used.
+Can be any string.
+The default is "Backups".
+- Parameter **DimensionName** [System]: The name of the CloudWatch dimension that should be used for the above metric, based on what each S3 folder represents.
+E.g each folder can represent a System, Location, or Customer, that you doing backups for.
+Can be any string.
+The default is "System".
+- Parameter **BackupFrequencyPeriod** [86400]: What schedule/frequency does your backups run, e.g. Hourly, daily, weekly?
+The value must be represented in seconds.
+The default is 86400 seconds = 1 day, i.e. you expect that files are backed up to S3 daily.
 - Confirm changes before deploy: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 - Allow SAM CLI IAM role creation: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 - Save arguments to samconfig.toml: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run sam deploy without parameters to deploy changes to your application.